idcoder-sample/mcp-slack-example/README.md

 To set up your Slack environment, follow the instructions provided here:
 👉 [Slack Integration Setup Guide](https://github.com/modelcontextprotocol/servers/tree/main/src/slack)

 Make sure to add your slack app into your desired channel.
+In my case, i named my slack-app as TicketClassification and added to 5 channel.
 ![AddApp1](doc/add_app_to_channel_1.png)
 ![AddApp2](doc/add_app_to_channel_2.png)
 ![AddApp3](doc/app_added_to_channel.png)

-### Purpose of This Application
-The goal of this application is to automate support ticket handling.
-It simplifies operations by:
-1. Understanding support issues using AI
-2. Classifying them accurately
-3. Posting structured information to relevant Slack channels for quicker resolution

 ---